 Taichung is one of Taiwan's most famous high mountain oolong regions

-The Taichung region is home to Taiwan's most famous high mountain oolongs, Li Shan Oolong and Dayuling Oolong (grown at elevations in excess of 2,000m).
+The Taichung region is home to Taiwan's most famous high mountain oolong, Li Shan Oolong (grown at elevations in excess of 2,000m).
 Li Shan peaks above sea level at altitudes of over 2,300m.
 The temperatures, clouds, and unique terroir all contribute to highly fragrant teas that are sought after and prized worldwide by connoisseurs and tea drinkers alike.
-Typically picked in the Spring and Winter seasons, this tea is grown at micro-origin from a small garden in conversion to organic, which is currently rare for Taiwanese teas but crucial for long term agricultural sustainability.
+Typically picked in the Spring and Winter seasons, this tea is grown at micro-origin from a small garden using organic principles, which is currently rare for Taiwanese teas but crucial for long term agricultural sustainability.

 PickedSpring or Winter